1947–48 Huddersfield Town A.F.C. season: Review

 Following David Steele's resignation, George Stephenson, brother of Town legend Clem was appointed as the new manager at Leeds Road.
 The previous season's 20th-place finish needed to improve and Town made a bright start with 3 wins in the first 6 games, including a 5–1 win at Grimsby Town.
 A 5–1 win at Bolton Wanderers, the following month stopped a winless run of 6 matches, but Town only won 12 matches in the league all season and never won more than 2 matches in a row.

-The main lowlight of a dreadful season, however, came in the FA Cup, when Town lost 1–0 to Southern League side Colchester United.
-It is still renowned as one of the most high-profile giant-killings in FA Cup history.
+The main result of the season, came up in the FA Cup, when Town lost 1–0 to Southern League side Colchester United.
+This match is cited in historical account of FA Cup.